natereid72/gitops/README.md

 In a production model, these three directories would reside in separate repositories.

-/argoapps contains application deifnitions for argoCD that consume the platform, aks, amd policy directories.
+/argoapps contains application deifnitions for argoCD to install Crossplane UXP and Gatekeepr, with additional apps that consume the platform, aks, amd policy directories.

 [Blog post that provides some background on this repo](https://vrelevant.net/crossplane-and-gitops-lets-get-to-the-good-stuff/)